 You also have the right to request an independent test if you think it gave a falsely high positive.
-You can ask for another breath test, or for a test of your urine or blood if you are certain no drugs will be in your system and you believe the result will be lower.
+For example, if the police requested a breath test and you provided a sample, you can ask for another/different test, such as a test of your urine or blood if you are certain no drugs will be in your system and you believe the result will be lower.
+You do not have the right to an independent test unless you first agree to take the test the police requested.
+However, you do not have to take a blood test if that is the test the police request, unless they have a warrant.

 You are not legally required to perform field sobriety tests – the one leg stand, walk and turn, or the horizontal gaze nystagmus test (follow finger with eyes) – they are all voluntary and there are no legally required consequences for refusing those tests.
 You also are not required to consent to a drug recognition expert’s (DRE) examination of you.
 Many believe that DRE exams actually are junk science.

 If you are going to take the preliminary breath screening test (PBT), the hand held breath testing device usually administered in the field, if you have consumed alcohol within the last 15 minutes, you can let the officer know that and ask that he or she wait 15 minutes so that mouth alcohol can be eliminated from your breath and it will not give a falsely high reading.
 However, you do not have to say or do anything if you don’t want.
 Although PBTs typically are admissible for public intoxication charges, the PBT test result is not admissible at trial in the OWI context.
 The hand-held in-field PBT is not the implied consent chemical test, the latter of which is admissible at trial.
 The chemical test, more often than not, is the datamaster breath test offered at the police station.

 If you have any questions, contact your local Iowa City / Cedar Rapids lawyer, Adam Pollack.